Members

 B.S.E.
 Chemical and Biomolecular Engineering, University of Pennsylvania

-As a member of the Paolucci group (since the fall of 2024), I’m studying nanoparticle encapsulated zeolite systems using computational methods.
-I first dipped my toes into the field of computational catalysis in undergrad, where I joined Professor Aleksandra Vojvodic’s group (during the pandemic) and studied the activity and stability of catalysts in the oxygen evolution reaction.
+As a member of the Paolucci group since the fall of 2024, I’m studying nanoparticle encapsulated zeolite systems using computational methods.
+I first dipped my toes into the field of computational catalysis in undergrad, where I joined Professor Aleksandra Vojvodic’s group and studied the activity and stability of catalysts in the oxygen evolution reaction.
 In my free time, I like to watch random clips on YouTube, study foreign languages, and walk in new and old areas.
-You can ask me about anything but definitely ask me about recommendations on things to do/places to go in Japan.

 Asanka Wijerathne